Everything you need to know about visiting Abu Dhabi in June

 You can find a detailed guide to Dubai’s best indoor attractions here.

-This is the perfect time of year to take on the Yas Island trio of theme parks.
+This is the perfect time of year to take on the Yas Island theme parks.

-Whilst it’s not impossible to be outside in June, do bear in mind that surfaces can be scorching, even into the evening.
-Take care before venturing near anything like playground equipment, and keep beach shoes on little one’s feet, as well as sunscreen and hats.
+While it’s not impossible to be outside in June, bear in mind that surfaces can be scorching, even into the evening.
+Take care before venturing near playground equipment, and keep beach shoes on your little one’s feet, sunscreen, and hats.

-- A great fun option you can try in the hotter summer months is Yas Waterworld neon nights, held every Saturday night over the summer until 10:00 PM.
+- A great fun option you can try in the hotter summer months is Yas Waterworld summer nights, held every Saturday night over the summer (end of June to early September) until 10:00 PM.

 Our best recommendation when travelling with kids to Abu Dhabi in summer is to stay at one of the city’s best beachfront hotels so kids can enjoy a splash as part of your stay; top recommendations include: